poiyomi/PoiyomiDocs/docs/thryeditor/cross-shader-editor.md

 ## Prerequisites

-**Before using the Cross-Shader Editor, you must know that any Materials you wish to multi-edit are using Poiyomi Shaders!** The Cross Shader Editor does not support editing Materials that use a different shader than another.
+**Before using the Cross Shader Editor, you must know that any Materials you wish to multi-edit are using Poiyomi Shaders!** The Cross Shader Editor does not support editing Materials that use a different shader than another.

 ## Opening the Cross Shader Editor